sefinek24/easy-sitemap-generator/README.md

 # 🗺️ Easy Sitemap.xml generator without any limits
-Finally, a free and easy `sitemap.xml` file generator without any restrictions for your website.
-Improve your search engine rankings!
+Finally!
+A free and easy-to-use sitemap.xml generator with no restrictions for your website.
-All you need is Node.js installed and this repository cloned.
+Improve your search engine rankings effortlessly!
+All you need is Node.js installed and this module.
+Good luck!

 ## 🤔 How to use it?